What is Fingerprinting?

 Hash Functions for Representing TLS Fingerprints

-Other techniques for representing TLS fingerprints include base64 encoding of the client's TLS parameters such as in the Mercury fingerprint.
+Other techniques for representing TLS fingerprints include base64 encoding of the client's TLS parameters, such as in the Mercury fingerprint.

 Challenges with TLS fingerprinting

 - False Negatives: While TLS fingerprinting can identify many different clients and their attributes, it is not capable of identifying all clients.
 Some clients may have a unique or unusual TLS implementation that cannot be accurately fingerprinted.
-Additionally, some clients may actively attempt to evade fingerprinting by sending customising TLS parameters or using tools to anonymise their connections.
+Additionally, some clients may actively attempt to evade fingerprinting by customising TLS parameters or using tools to anonymise their connections.

 - Forging of TLS Fingerprints: It is possible for attackers to deliberately forge or modify the information contained in their Client Hello packet to appear as a different client.
 This makes it difficult for fingerprinting tools to accurately identify the true identity of a client and can be used for malicious purposes, such as evading security measures or disguising the origin of an attack.

 - Incomplete Data: TLS fingerprinting is limited by the information contained in the Client Hello packet, which may not contain all of the necessary data to accurately identify a client.
-For example, a client may not send a full list of supported cipher suites or extensions, or may use a modified version of the TLS protocol that is not recognized by the fingerprinting tool, or the fingerprint may not be present in available databases.
+For example, a client may not send a full list of supported cipher suites or extensions, may use a modified version of the TLS protocol that is not recognised by the fingerprinting tool, or the fingerprint may not be present in available databases.

 Different fingerprinting implementations can result in different hashes for the same TLS connection, even though the underlying SSL/TLS protocol remains unchanged.
 This happens due to the various algorithms, parameters, and representations used by different fingerprinting tools.